Crocsover/Data-Engineer/DATA PREPROCESSING/PREPROCESS_PROJECT_ACTIVITY/README.md

 **Task 4:** Select Data for Specific Criteria
 Select and store in _**empty.csv:**_ Name, city, state, and country data of product 1 bought by customers from the United States and paid through Amex or Diners.
-Select and store in **_empty1.csv:_** Name, price, city, state, and country data of product 2 bought by customers from New York and paid through Mastercard.

 # Key Steps